horsepurve/DeepRTplus/README.md

 <h3 id="3.2">3.2 Model parameters</h3>

-There are only several parameters to specify, e.g. for HeLa data, which is self-explainable:
+There are only several parameters to specify in config.py, e.g. for HeLa data, which is self-explainable:

 ```
 train_path = 'data/mod_train_2.txt'